AdobeDocs/adobe-assurance-public-apis/src/pages/index.md

 - JSON Web Token (JWT): a method for representing claims securely between two parties
 - Organization ID: Alpha-numeric value assigned to your Organization, ending in "@AdobeOrg"
 - Public/Private Key Pair: helps to encrypt information that ensures data is protected during transmission

-## Contributing

-We encourage you to participate in our open documentation initiative, if you have suggestions, corrections, additions or deletions for this documentation, check out the source from [this github repo](https://github.com/adobe/gatsby-theme-spectrum-example), and submit a pull request with your contribution.
-For more information, refer to the [contributing page](support/contribute/).

 ## API Requests & Rate Limits